 Winsted Area Community Foundation (2020)

-As this local group gains momentum, advisory board members have focused on giving their time to the community via volunteering, gathering input from residents on priorities and engaging others in the community to raise visibility and gather support for the Winsted Area Community Foundation.
+As this local group gains momentum, advisory board members have focused on giving their time to the community via volunteering, gathering input from residents on priorities and engaging others in the community to raise visibility and gather support for the Winsted Area Community Foundation (WACF).

 Opportunities they are seeing and hearing from their neighbors include a dog park, disc golf area, updating and improving parks, establishing a winter warming house and summer activities hub by the lake, sports equipment exchange to encourage participation and exploring fishing opportunities.